 - Use of Monte Carlo method for parametric variations

-HHS personnel have experience with sediment restoration at numerous sites.
+Hard Hat personnel have experience with sediment restoration at numerous sites.
 The sediment restoration has included everything from natural recovery to removal of sediment.
 Successful projects usually include some aspects of several technologies for sediment restoration.
-HHS is familiar with the following broad classes of technologies for sediment restoration:
+Hard Hat is familiar with the following broad classes of technologies for sediment restoration:

 - Natural Recovery - The natural covering of old sediments by new sediments results in lowered exposure to the contaminants in the old sediments.
 This occurs in sediment depositional areas where erosive forces are small.

 - In-Situ Capping/Armoring - Where erosive forces predominate the isolating effect of natural recovery may be obtained by placing clean sediment and armoring the sediment to keep it in place.